-If fall were a person, she’d be an introverted poet and artist.
-She steps out of summer shyly, never quite sure if the world is ready for her yet.
-As she paints the leaves red and strips down the trees, and as the carved jack o’ lantern sitting out on the neighbor’s front porch grows mold and curls in on itself, she reminds us that there is death, but for those who know, there is more than that.
+“I feel a loneliness for my Creator that pulls me like a migratory bird in the Fall.” -Rebecca Reynolds As she paints the leaves red and strips down the trees, and as the carved jack o’ lantern sitting out on the neighbor’s front porch grows mold and curls in on itself, she reminds us that there is death, but for those who know, there is more than that.

 "I am not fit to be my own chooser; God shall choose for me!
 I desire nothing but what God sees fit to give me." - Thomas Jacombe This quote is a soul-searching statement about contentment.
 So much of our turmoil of soul stems from believing our situation should be something other than what it … Continue reading We Are Not Fit to Make Our Own Choice

 Disbelieve Hell, and you unscrew, unsettle, and unpin everything in the Scripture.
 Disbelieve Hell, and you may as well throw your Bible away at once!
 From "no Hell" to "no God" is but a series of steps!

 As mentioned in a recent post entitled Social Media is Brain Poison, where I used hyperbole to lay out some of the problems with social media, I mentioned that there are some real benefits to this new technology.
 Connectivity to family and friends is always at the top of the list.
 The problem is the … Continue reading The Costly Benefits of Social Media